Water supply and sanitation in Iran: Access

 The sector is characterized by a wide discrepancy in coverage of water and sewerage services, as well as between urban and rural areas.
 The Joint Monitoring Programme for Water Supply and Sanitation of the WHO and UNICEF, which monitors access figures based on national surveys and censuses, estimated access in Iran from the results of the censuses of 1996, 2006, and 2011 as well as a 1995 Multiple Indicator Cluster Survey.
 According its estimates, in 2011 access to an improved water supply was 98% in urban areas where more than two thirds of Iranians live.
 It was 90% in rural areas (87% house connections).
 Access to sewerage in urban areas was estimated at 19% in the late 1990s.
 Access to improved sanitation was estimated at close to 100%.

 Water resources

 Climate

 Rainfall in Iran is highly seasonal, with a rainy season between October and March, leaving the land parched for the remainder of the year.
 Immense seasonal variations in flow characterize Iran's rivers.
 For example, the Karun River in Khuzestan carries water during periods of maximum flow that is ten times the amount borne in dry periods.
 In numerous localities, there may be no precipitation until sudden storms, accompanied by heavy rains, dump almost the entire year's rainfall in a few days.
 Water shortages are compounded by the unequal distribution of water.
 Near the Caspian Sea, rainfall averages about 1,280 mm per year, but in the Central Plateau and in the lowlands to the south it seldom exceeds 100 mm.

-Source: Ministry of Energy, Iran Water Resources Management Company.